The Tower

 Pedee Fire Lookout Tower — side view, fairly recent design concept

 A fairly recent design concept for the Pedee Fire Lookout Tower (Dave's iteration).
-From lookouttowers.org/lookout-homes, Figure 7.
+From lookouttowers.org.

 Recent design work by Dave.
 Dave has continued sketching and refining the design after the FTET phase.
 Those drawings are coming in soon — when they land in _intake/, they’ll appear here as the up-to-date plan-of-record.